huggingface/blog/classification-use-cases.md

 ### Solutions provided by the [Hugging Face Experts](https://huggingface.co/support)

 - #### **Get guidance for deciding on the right ML approach.**
-The initial approach of Witty Works was based on vanilla transformers that are used to extract token embeddings of specific non-inclusive words.
-The Hugging Face Expert recommended that Witty Work switch from using contextualized word embeddings to contextualized sentence embeddings.
+The initial chosen approach was vanilla transformers (used to extract token embeddings of specific non-inclusive words).
+The Hugging Face Expert recommended switching from contextualized word embeddings to contextualized sentence embeddings.
 In this approach, the representation of each word in a sentence depends on its surrounding context.

 Hugging Face Experts suggested the use of a [Sentence Transformers](https://www.sbert.net/) architecture.
-This architecture generates embeddings for sentences as a whole; the distance between pairs of semantically similar sentences is minimized and the distance between sentence pairs that are semantically distant is maximized.
-In this approach Sentence Transformers use Siamese networks and triplet network structures to modify the pre-trained transformer models to generate “semantically meaningful” sentence embeddings.
+This architecture generates embeddings for sentences as a whole.
+The distance between semantically similar sentences is minimized and maximized for distant sentences.

+In this approach, Sentence Transformers use Siamese networks and triplet network structures to modify the pre-trained transformer models to generate “semantically meaningful” sentence embeddings.

 The resulting sentence embedding serves as input for a classical classifier based on KNN or logistic regression to build a context-dependent classifier of non-inclusive words.

 ```diff
 Elena Nazarenko, Lead Data Scientist at Witty Works: “We generate contextualized embedding vectors for every word depending on its sentence (BERT embedding).
 Then, we keep only the embedding for the “problem” word’s token, and calculate the smallest angle (cosine similarity).”